christinapriliyanet/Virtual-Camera-Android-main/README.md

 Disclaimer

-The developer disclaims any responsibility for damages or losses due to improper use of VirtuCam.
+The developer disclaims any responsibility for damages or losses due to improper use of VirtualCam.
 Users bear all responsibility associated with the appâ€™s use.

-## ðŸ¤” What is VirtuCam
+## ðŸ¤” What is VirtualCam

-VirtuCam is an advanced Android virtual camera powered by Xposed, offering complete control over your deviceâ€™s camera system.
-With VirtuCam, you can seamlessly spoof and customize your camera's behavior, providing unparalleled flexibility and functionality.
+VirtualCam is an advanced Android virtual camera powered by Xposed, offering complete control over your deviceâ€™s camera system.
+With VirtualCam, you can seamlessly spoof and customize your camera's behavior, providing unparalleled flexibility and functionality.

 ## ðŸ”¨ what made for

-VirtuCam is designed for users who want full control over their device's camera system.
-Whether you're a developer testing camera-based apps, a content creator looking to experiment with visual effects, or simply someone who values privacy and customization, VirtuCam provides the tools to spoof, simulate, and modify your cameraâ€™s output effortlessly.
+VirtualCam is designed for users who want full control over their device's camera system.
+Whether you're a developer testing camera-based apps, a content creator looking to experiment with visual effects, or simply someone who values privacy and customization, VirtualCam provides the tools to spoof, simulate, and modify your cameraâ€™s output effortlessly.
 Perfect for enhancing functionality, testing new features, or just having fun with camera capabilities!

 ## â˜‘ï¸ Supported Models